Selected Works (2011–Present)

 “She is aggressor and victim at the same time.
-Vulnerable but assaultive.”
+Vulnerable, yet assaultive.”

 Details